-CloudBerry S3 Backup is a powerful Windows backup and restore that automate backup and restore processes to Amazon S3 cloud storage.
-In this post we will try to explain you how to configure purging options and why you need them.
+CloudBerry S3 Backup is a powerful Windows software that automates backup and recovery processes to Amazon S3 cloud storage.
+In this post, we will try to explain how to configure purging options and why you need them.

 CloudBerry Backup creates a version of the file on backup storage each time the file is modified.
 Using purging options you basically configure how many versions to keep.
 This helps you keep the number of versions to the necessary minimum and cut down on storage requirements.

 If you want to see the versions of a particular file simply go to the Backup Storage tab.
 Make sure that you click All Versions button on the toolbar.
 This will show the panel at the bottom and you will be able to restore a specific version of the file from there.

 To configure default Purging Options go the main menu Tools | Options and click on the Purging tab.
 The options are

 1.Purge versions older than.
 It will delete all versions from the backup storage older than specified time interval that you configure

 2. Keep the number of versions.
 This is the absolute number of the most recent file version to keep.